 “You shall observe the Prayers (Salah) and give the obligatory charity (Zakah).
 Any good you send forth on behalf of your souls, you will find it with Allah.
 Allah is seer of everything you do.”Holy Qur’an

 Zakah is a virtuous practice for Muslims for many reasons.
-Whilst creating healthy relations between the wealthy and poor, it also serves to soften ones ego, distancing the heart from jealousy and greed.
+Whilst creating relations between the wealthy and their local poor, it also serves to soften ones ego, distancing the heart from jealousy and greed.
 Zakah is not intended to be burdensome or detrimental to Muslims.
 As such, there is a minimum amount upon which Zakah is payable (Nisab).
 Muslims are only required to pay Zakah if they possess assets that fall within or above the Nisab threshold and if they are over the age of puberty and sane.